sarashoouri/Monarch_Butterfly_Tracking/Temp_Data/Readme.md

 This file contains the temperature data for volunteer people.
+This folder contains Temperature data for 2018, 2019, 2020.
+In order to get access to the data, you need to download all the "zip" files and merge them together.